Fresh tracks in snow from stolen car lead Saskatoon police to arrests - Saskatoon | Globalnews.ca

 A fourth man was arrested a short distance away.

-Two shotguns, one of which was loaded, were located in the trunk of the vehicle.
+Two shotguns, one which was loaded, were located in the trunk of the vehicle.

 In addition to the stolen licence plate, the car was also reported stolen last month.

-Two men, aged 28 and 31, and two women, aged 18 and 23, are facing over 60 charges relating to firearms and possession of stolen property.
+Two men, 28 and 31, and two women, 18 and 23, are facing over 60 charges relating to firearms and possession of stolen property.

 © 2017 Global News, a division of Corus Entertainment Inc.